madxor/goans/README.md

 # goans
-Naive implementation of ANS in go.
+A toy implementation of ANS in Go language.